Heat pump running cost compared

 Oil boiler and tank £4,500- Expensive to buy and install.
 Expensive to service.
 We can do better.

 Mini-split and battery £8,500 – Expensive battery meets cheap heat pump and the result is magic.
 Not the winner here because the battery will wear out eventually.
-Not shown on the graph but solar + split is the way to go – this was only evident after the graph was there to see.
+Not shown on the graph but solar + mini-split is the way to go – this was only evident after the graph was there to see.

 While I hope my figures are correct please check before making any decisions.